MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentdetectormanager_getactivationsignaldetectorsasync_591441886.md

 ## -description

-Asynchronously gets all [ActivationSignalDetector](activationsignaldetector.md) objects available on the system that are associated with this manager.
+Asynchronously retrieves all [ActivationSignalDetector](activationsignaldetector.md) objects available on the system that are associated with this manager.

 ## -parameters